yegor256/blog/_posts/2015/jun/2015-06-15-software-outsourcing-survival-guide.md

 of my [pet projects](/pets.html) I created in less than a week each.

 **Don't Pay Salaries**.
-Of course, they will want you to pay monthly, plus health insurrance, laptops, vacations, and a nice sunny office.
+Of course, they will want you to pay monthly, plus health insurance, laptops, vacations, and a nice sunny office.
 That's where your plan falls short.
 Make them happy and you lose.
 You must find a way to align your objectives (deliver the MVP as soon as possible and start making money) with theirs